Table of contents

 • Master Test Plan

-• Testing type specific Test Plan
+• Testing type-specific Test Plan

-• Testing level specific Test Plan
+• Testing level-specific Test Plan

-8. What is Requirement Traceability Matrix?
+8. What is the Requirement Traceability Matrix?

 Requirement Traceability Matrix, often abbreviated as RTM, is a document that helps to link the requirements to test cases.